-Pixel Picture Element.
-Refers to the actual element of the picture and the data point in the digital video stream representing such an element.
+One Bit Audio 1-bit Delta-Sigma modulated signal stream such as that used by Super point in the digital video stream representing such an element.
 This term may also apply to the data that is carried across the HDMI link during a single TMDS (pixel) clock cycle, even if that data does not actually represent a picture element.